 No Impact.
-The project site is in a mapped FEMA area that is determined to be Zone D, which indicates a chance of flood.
-However, no development is being proposed.
+The project site is in a mapped FEMA area that is determined to be Zone X in which flood hazards are undetermined, but possible.
+As such, the Project will not impede or redirect flood flows.

 d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation?